pmahnke/mahnke-cocktails/recipe_processed/whiskey_smash.md

     },
     {
       "@type": "HowToStep",
+      "text": "- Special Prep:"
+    },
+    {
+      "@type": "HowToStep",
+      "text": "  1.
+Cut the half lemon into 8 wedges" },
+    {
+      "@type": "HowToStep",
+      "text": "  1.
+Remove the center pith and de-seed" },
+    {
+      "@type": "HowToStep",
+      "text": "  1.
+Place the lemon pieces into the cheater tin and muddle" },
+    {
+      "@type": "HowToStep",
-      "text": "- Special Prep: Cut the half lemon into 8 wedges, remove the center pith and de-seed.
-Place the lemon pieces into the cheater tin and muddle. put the other ingredients in the large tin, add ice, and shake."
+      "text": "  1.
+Put the other ingredients in the large tin, add ice, and shake" },
-    }
+    {
+      "@type": "HowToStep",
+      "text": "  1.
+Double strain the cocktail over a large ice cube in a low ball glass" }
     ],
   "recipeYield": "1 cocktail",